xdrip/xdrip_docs/docs/use/motion.md

 <img src="../images/M-S-MT5a.png" style="zoom:75%;" />

 You can enable automatically vehicle mode when connecting to your car Bluetooth audio system.
-You can also set it manually by identifying your car audio BLuetooth connection.
+You can also set it manually by identifying your car audio Bluetooth connection.

 <img src="../images/M-S-MT6.png" style="zoom:75%;" />